saikumar2004/News-app/README.md

-In this Project Api key is Temporary ,if you want to run this project we should create account on [News-api](https://newsapi.org/) then you can get the  Api key ,just copy that key and use that one to access the data from api
+In this Project Api key is Temporary ,if you want to run this project we should create account on [News-api](https://newsapi.org/) then you can get the  Api key ,just copy that key and use that one to access the data from api.